Skip to content

 Sweden is a richly forested country, and almost everyone has a relationship with the forest, perhaps because it is rarely far away.
 From this perspective, there is a great deal of familiarity in the exhibition.
 In particular, simply being in the forest is something many people can relate to: Walking around the next bend, sitting still and listening, and taking in the visual impressions, smells and sounds.
 Looking at tracks and wondering what wildlife has been there when we weren’t looking.
 The sense of presence and focus.
 But also thinking, feeling, having opinions and talking about the forest.

-Eight Degrees / Contemporary Art on the Forest is curated and produced by Bildmuseet.
+Eight Degrees / Contemporary Art on the Forest is produced by Bildmuseet and curated by Sofia Johansson.
 It runs from 15 March 2024 until 12 January 2025.
 The exhibition title references Jörgen Stenberg’s eponymous poem.

 With support from The Swedish-Finnish Cultural Foundation.